equk/brave-profiles/README.md

     Control_L, Down, Control_L|Button5
 ```

+## Why Use Profiles?

+- [x] Keep Google services (& logins) seperate
+- [x] Testing webapps
+- [x] Seperate other services from main profile
+- [x] Use differing configurations for services or webapps

 ## Notes

 After looking at profile data it seems Brave stores a reference to cookies for Google Accounts within the profile preferences file.

 I'm not sure if this relates to analytics or is specific to Google related extensions / features.

-I have added a check using this to warn users when starting brave profiles. (as I have seperate accounts for Google services like Youtube etc)
+I have added a check using this to warn users when starting brave profiles. (as I have seperate profiles setup for Google services like Youtube etc)